 There is no project to big or to small, because the Natural Living School is always looking for ways to share these beautiful techniques with their students and community.
 Every project will have a crew of students that work alongside our experienced builders.
 These students join the school for a minimum of one month and up to four years.
 The interns in their 1st year serve as volunteers on the crew.
 They work alongside the staff helping keep things organized and making sure everything is running smoothly.
 The 2nd year students are journeymen in training, they are paid by on going projects.
 They work with the tradesmen as assistants, and they manage the interns.
 The staff hand picks these participants, and their pay is approved by our clients to assure they are getting a qualified candidate working on their project.
 The 3rd year students, the foremen in training, and the 4th year’s, the generals in training, have more experience and therefore they are part of the staff.
 These participants will be hand picked by the the Director and will be approved by the clients.
 Their hourly rate will be set by the Director and the clients based on their experience and capabilities.
 There will be limited space for these positions.
 They will work under a licensed contractor.

-In general, the cost of our structures range from $80 sq. ft. for none permitted building under 140 sq. ft to $160 per sq. ft. for permitted custom homes.
-The estimate of $160 per square foot does not include finishes like: Light fixtures, plumbing fixtures, cabinets, counter tops, flooring, tile, windows, or roofing.
-It is to hard to estimate on a per square foot price and include the finishes because clients can choose inexpensive products or high end products.
-This price per square foot only take inconsideration a finished shell, including the labor for: finish plasters, finish electrical, finish plumbing, window installation, and cabinet installation.)
+In general, the cost of our structures range from $80 sq. ft. for none permitted building under 140 sq. ft to $180 per sq. ft. for permitted custom homes.
+The estimate of $180 per square foot does not include finishes like: Light fixtures, plumbing fixtures, cabinets, counter tops, flooring, tile, windows, roofing, roofing insulation, or finish plastering.
+It also does not include engineering, blue prints, septic, PG&E or solar, earthworks, or fire sprinkler engineering and installation.
+It is to hard to estimate on a per square foot price and include these items.
+Clients can choose inexpensive products or high end products, different plans require different engineering and energy calc’s, fire sprinkler will depend on design of the house, and different sites require more or less earthworks.
+Estimating for septic, PG&E or solar, is almost impossible on a per square foot price.
+The $180 price per square foot covers the following items: Ruble trench foundation, concrete stem wall, framing the house, framing and sheathing the roof, rough electrical, rough plumbing, straw bale and cob infill, leveling coat, interior wall infill, and scratch coat plaster for the exterior and interior.

-The square foot price can go up or down depending on the finishes chosen (windows, cabinets, flooring, light fixtures, plumbing fixtures, etc.) in most cases not exceeding $180 per square foot for mid range finishes, and $200 per square feet for high end finishes.
+The square foot price can go up or down depending on the finishes chosen (windows, cabinets, flooring, light fixtures, plumbing fixtures, etc.) in most cases not exceeding $200 per square foot for mid range finishes, and up to $300 per square feet for high end finishes.
 This price is almost exactly the same as conventional buildings, except our natural structures are one of a kind, built with love and care.
-They are non toxic, breathable, and healthier for the people living in the buildings.
+They are non toxic, breathable, and healthier for the people living in the buildings and the environment.

 The application and process for new clients: